 - Kent Anderson and Emma Saint, trans.
 "Japan's 'quasi-jury' (Saibanin) Law " (2005) 6 Asian-Pacific Law and Policy Journal 233, accessed March 29, 2014.

-After the collapsed Bubble Economy in Japan, some general civil rules for relations between consumers and business ventures were launched in the 1990s and onward to meet the challenges of the globalized market by implementing deregulation for a market-driven and consumer-oriented marketplace economy.
+The aftermath of the collapsed bubble economy in Japan led to some general civil rules for relations between consumers and business ventures which were launched in the 1990s and onward to meet the challenges of the globalized market by implementing deregulation for a market-driven and consumer-oriented marketplace economy.
 The Product Liability Act (Law No. 85 of 1994) was promulgated in 1995.
-It defines the key terms of product, defect and manufacturer.
+It defines the key terms of “product,” “defect” and “manufacturer.”

 The Consumer Safety Act (Law No. 50 of 1999) was enacted in 1999 and amended in 2012.
 It ensures fair interaction between service providers and consumers and consumers’ safety.
 The lack of inherent information and power imbalances in markets justify government intervention for greater transparency about the goods and services, promotion of competitive markets, prevention of fraud, education of customers, and elimination of unfair practices.
-Later, the Cabinet Office issued an Order for Enforcement of the Consumer Safety Act (Cabinet Order No. 220 of August 14, 2009) to enforce consumer safety regulations in 2009.
+Later on, the Forty-Eighth Cabinet Office issued the Consumer Safety Law Enforcement Regulations to enforce consumer safety regulations in 2014.

 The Consumer Contract Act (Law No. 61 of 2000) took effect in May 2000 to be applied to every contract between consumers and business operators to regulate not only unfair consumer contract, but also unfair commercial practices.
 The Whistleblower Protection Act (Act No. 122) was enacted in June 2004 to protect whistleblowers from disadvantages treatments, in-house bodies of corporations, administrative institutions, and other institutions outside corporations.